 Our tuition was 1-1 and lessons lasted about 3 hours per day.

 We started on the beach with some important theory and were given a lowdown on the wind and told how to find the wind window (the area of the sky where the kite is able to fly.)
 The info was presented in a clear, easy to remember way and was reinforced throughout the course.

 Afterwards, we were shown the different parts of the kite and how to set it up.

 Then it was time to practice the art of kite flying!
 Having a bit of experience before using a trainer kite with Windswell in Port Douglas helped and my kite control was pretty good.
 If you’ve never done it before, then the power can initially feel quite intense.
-But after a bit of practice you quickly feel more in control and progress happens really fast.
+But after a bit of practice you quickly feel more in control and progress happens really quickly.

 I practiced some kite move on the beach with my instructor ‘A’ before taking it into the water.
 He got me landing and launching the kite, making figure 8’s, power strokes (needed for getting up on the board) and walking with it in the sea.

 This lesson was by far the easiest as it’s all about the kite and absorbing key information.